mwarning/KadNode/README.md

 kadnode --peer bttracker.debian.org --peer 192.168.1.1
 ```

-2. Use the local peer discovery feature.
-Just start KadNode and it will try to discover other node in the local network.

-3. Ping a node using the KadNode console if present:
+2. Ping a node using the KadNode console if present:
 ```
 kadnode-ctl ping bttracker.debian.org
 ```

+3. Use the local peer discovery feature.
+Just start KadNode and it will try to discover other KadNode nodes in the local network.

 Also provide a --peerfile argument to let KadNode backup its peerlist on shutdown and every 24h.
-This ensures successful boostrapping on the next startup.
+This ensures successful bootstrapping on next startup.

 ## AUTHENTICATION

 KadNode provides two authentication schemes.
 One works via x509 certificates and TLS.
-The other one uses raw secret/public keys and is hence called bob - why not.
+The other one uses raw secret/public keys and is hence called bob.

 ### Via TLS

 Typically there are two KadNode instances involved.

 One node announces a domain, e.g. mynode.p2p.
 The other node looks for the IP address of the announcing node.
 Authentication happens via TLS, which in turn uses X509 certificates.
-The certificates can be created e.g. using openssl tools.
+This is the same as HTTPS, but without a HTTP session.

 ```
 kadnode --tls-server-cert mynode.crt,mynode.key
 ```

-KadNode will announce the cname field inside the certificate.
+KadNode will announce the common name field inside the certificate.
 No --announce is needed in this case.

-As an alternative, ownerhip can be proven using a https server running on the same host.
+As an alternative, ownerhip can be proven using a HTTPS server running on the same host.
 In this case, KadNode only needs to announce the domain:

 ```